nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 Tools like [mend](https://www.mend.io/), [Synk](https://snyk.io/) and those
 built into GitHub have been used for scanning in the check-in phase.

-Additional container based scans are then employed in the piplelines phases.
+Additional image based scans are then employed in the piplelines phases.